EmmanAbad/LABORATORY-PLACEHOLDER/README.md

 **INTRODUCTION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;Examines the recovery of analog messages from serial binary data, emphasizing the necessity of precise timing between the transmitter and receiver.
+&nbsp;&nbsp;&nbsp;&nbsp;* Examines the recovery of analog messages from serial binary data, emphasizing the necessity of precise timing between the transmitter and receiver.
 </p>

 **EXPLANATION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;The decoder reads the 8-bit strings and converts them back into proportional voltages.
+&nbsp;&nbsp;&nbsp;&nbsp;* The decoder reads the 8-bit strings and converts them back into proportional voltages.
 Without a shared "Clock" and "Frame Sync" signal, the decoder cannot identify where a binary number begins or ends, leading to total signal loss.
 </p>

 ---